-- 27.2 The following conditions apply to cover provided under the Extended Cover Benefit: - \rightarrow CPI increases will not apply; - \rightarrow the benefit period is limited to 2 years; - → the amount payable will be the lesser of the insured monthly disability benefit showing in the policy schedule and \$5,000; and - \rightarrow the Policy will end of the earlier of the: - death of the Insured Person; - review date on or following the Insured Person's 80th birthday; and - time when the aggregate of the benefit period for which a Severe Disability Benefit was payable to you is equal to the benefit period.
+- 27.1 From the review date on or following the Insured Person's 55th, 65th or 70th birthday (as applicable), the Policy will only pay the following benefits: - Severe Disability Benefit (general cover IP definition); and - the Death Benefit. • - 27.2 The following conditions apply to cover provided under the Extended Cover Benefit: - CPI increases will not apply; - the benefit period is limited to 2 years; - the amount payable will be the lesser of the insured monthly disability benefit showing in the policy schedule and \$5,000; and - the Policy will end of the earlier of the: - death of the Insured Person; - review date on or following the Insured Person's 80th birthday; and - time when the aggregate of the benefit period for which a Severe Disability Benefit was payable to you is equal to the benefit period.